 Religious or not, this is a great strategy!
-A) You’ve shifted focus B) God now has your attention C) Prayer is incompatible with losing your temper.
+You’ve shifted focus, God now has your attention, and prayer is incompatible with losing your temper.

-8. Count backward from ten but with this twist.
+8. Count backward from 10—but with a twist.

-You’ve heard of counting to ten.
+You’ve heard of counting to 10.
 Now try counting backward.
 It requires more concentration.
-Plus, imagine one alternative to blowing up for every number: Ten – “I could write a letter to his supervisor.”
-Nine – “I could tell him about the time I was a kid and broke a window with a baseball.”
-Eight – “I wonder what would happen if I apologized, even though I’m in the right?”
+Plus, imagine one alternative to blowing up for every number.
+Ten: “I could write a letter to his supervisor.”
+Nine: “I could tell him about the time I was a kid and broke a window with a baseball.”
+Eight: “I wonder what would happen if I apologized, even though I’m in the right.”

 9. Concentrate on breathing.

-Inhale slowly, hold your breath for five seconds, then completely exhale slowly and wait five seconds before repeating the inhale and exhale three times.
+Inhale slowly and hold your breath for five seconds.
+Then completely exhale slowly and wait five seconds before repeating the inhale and exhale three times.
 This physiological exercise is proven to reduce pulse rate and lower blood pressure.
 That might be all it takes for the temper temptation to pass.